armadaproject/armada/docs/production-install.md

 ## Metrics

-All Armada components provide /metrics endpoints providing relevant metrics to the running of the system.
+All Armada components provide a `/metrics` endpoint providing relevant metrics to the running of the system.

-We actively support Prometheus through our Helm charts (see below for details), however any metrics solution that can scrape an end point will work.
+We actively support Prometheus through our Helm charts (see below for details), however any metrics solution that can scrape an endpoint will work.

 ### Component metrics

 #### Server

-The server component provides metrics on the :9000/metrics endpoint.
+The server component provides metrics on the `:9000/metrics` endpoint.

-You can enable Prometheus components when installing Helm with setting `prometheus.enabled=true`.
+You can enable Prometheus components when installing with Helm by setting `prometheus.enabled=true`.

 #### Executor

-The server component provides metrics on the :9001/metrics endpoint.
+The executor component provides metrics on the `:9001/metrics` endpoint.

-You can enable Prometheus components when installing Helm with setting `prometheus.enabled=true`.
+You can enable Prometheus components when installing with Helm by setting `prometheus.enabled=true`.